 Accidents that result in personal injury can range from minor to catastrophic.
 However, minor injuries can still take their toll.
-While a fractured bone will heal, you may still have to take time from work and other activities to rest and recover.
+For example, while a fractured bone will heal, you may still have to take time from work and other activities to rest and recover.
 You’ll also have medical costs for the treatment.
 Some injuries that may not be catastrophic but will still take significant time to heal include broken bones, sprains, or strains.
-These can be painful, but with time and treatment they will ultimately heal.
+These can be painful, but with time and treatment, they will ultimately heal.

 On the far end of the injury spectrum is catastrophic injuries.
-These can result in disability, disfigurement, and affect a person’s ability to continue to work.
-It’s devastating to suffer from such a serious injury and it’s possible that it will not fully heal.
-While the individual is coming to terms with living with these consequences, they may also worry about how they’re going to support themselves.
+These can result in disability or disfigurement and affect a person’s ability to continue to work.
+It’s devastating to suffer from such a serious injury, and it’s possible that it will not fully heal.
+While the individual is coming to terms with living with these consequences, they may also worry about how they will support themselves.
 Our lawyers have advocated for those who have suffered catastrophic injuries and will do the same for you.